armel/M5HamRadio/README.md

 ## ICSMeter, ICMultiMeter and ICKeyer .ini file settings

 Using a plain text editor, you will create a file that should have the `.ini` extension.

+> I insist, you must use a simple plain text editor.
+Do not save your `.ini` file in DOC or RTF format.
+Last, but not least, not that the `.ini` file contend is case-sensitive.

-For example `IC705BT.ini` if you plain to use an IC-705, connected by Bluetooth.
+For example `IC705BT.ini` if you plan to use an IC-705, connected by Bluetooth.

 And now, here is what you will put in this `IC705BT.ini`.
 Of course, **take the time to adapt the values to your use** :